andresebr/kumodd/README.md

         apt install python3 git

-    On windows, one option is to use a[Chocolatey package manager](https://chocolatey.org/install).
+    On windows, one option is to use the [Chocolatey package manager](https://chocolatey.org/install).

         cinst -y python git